 In the final weighting step, the wave-specific base weights for panelists who completed the survey are again calibrated to match the population benchmarks specified above.
+Due to oversampling, an additional raking parameter was added for this survey to adjust the sample based on whether or not one or more children between the ages of 0 to 12 live in the respondent's household.
 These weights are trimmed (typically at about the 1st and 99th percentiles) to reduce the loss in precision stemming from variance in the weights.
 Sampling errors and test of statistical significance take into account the effect of weighting.